Skip to content

 Tutorial

-This tutorial takes you end-to-end on your first scan — installing Adler, running it, reading the output, hitting Uncertain, fixing Uncertain, watching the verdict improve, and saving the workflow for next week.
+This tutorial takes you end-to-end on your first scan — installing Adler, running it, reading the output, hitting Uncertain, fixing Uncertain, watching the verdict improve, exporting a case file, and saving the workflow for next week.
 It’s longer than the Quickstart because the goal here isn’t a 60-second demo; it’s making sure you actually understand what Adler is doing before you scale it up.

 You’ll spend about 15 minutes.
 By the end, you’ll have: